“Among the Democrats in the race so far, Toby Whitney has the most experience with how Congress works.” – Seattle Times

 After six years in Washington, D.C., Toby felt that Congress had ceased to get work done for the American people.
 All legislating had come to a halt and lobbyists were fully in control.
 Toby returned to his home in Washington State and went back to work in the private sector, joining Amazon where he manages software developers.

-When he’s not working and volunteering, Toby is with his partner Hillary and their two dogs–Sophie and Hank–hiking and climbing in the Cascades near their home in Snoqualmie Pass.
+When he’s not working and volunteering, Toby is with his family, friends, and dog Sophie hiking and climbing in the Cascades.